seandmurray/prose_is/README.md

  Returns true if nothing passed in.
  Returns true if null is passed in.
  Returns true if undefined is passed in.
+ You never have to use the ! operator again!
 **/
 is.not(true); // False
 is.not(false); // True